-- Explanation: When you configure a ZENworks zone with an external Certificate Authority and launch the remote management operation on a managed device without providing a certificate or by providing an invalid certificate, you might get the following error message: The managed device was unable to initialize Novell encryption scheme for the session. - Action: Provide a valid Private Key and certificate, or enable Allow Connection When Remote Management Console Does Not Have SSL Certificate in the Remote Management policy.
+Explanation: When you configure a ZENworks zone with an external Certificate Authority and

+Action: Provide a valid Private Key and certificate, or enable Allow Connection When

+Remote Management Console Does Not Have SSL Certificate in the Remote

+Management policy.

 NOTE: If you do not want to specify the Private Key and certificate, then ensure that the Allow connection when Remote Management Console does not have SSL certificate option in the security settings of the Remote Management policy is enabled.
 However, it is not recommended to use this option because it will impact the security of the device.